TUIHANA RANGAHAU/AUT RESEARCH INSTITUTE

 Join us

-Become a Brain Health Research Institute member to receive updates on global activities and get connected to others working in the field or interested in helping to shape our research.
-We are keen to hear from people affected by TBI/concussion, clinicians, parents, community groups and stakeholders.
+Become a Brain Health Research Institute member to receive updates on local and global activities, hear about recent research findings and current research participation opportunities and get connected to others working in the field or interested in helping to shape our research.
+We are keen to hear from people affected by brain health issues such as concussions/TBI, as well as clinicians, parents, community groups and stakeholders.

 Connect with us